-Ankylosing Spondylitis (AS) is a painful, progressive form of inflammatory arthritis.
+Ankylosing Spondylitis (AS) is an inflammatory arthritis.

 It mainly affects the spine but can also affect other joints, tendons and ligaments.

 Ankylosing means fusing together.
 Spondylitis means inflammation of the vertebrae.
 Both words come from the Greek language.
 Ankylosing Spondylitis describes the condition where some or all of the joints and bones of the spine fuse together.